microsoft/vscode-docs/docs/languages/r.md

 ## Getting started

 1. [Install R](https://cloud.r-project.org/) (>= 3.4.0) for your platform.
-For Windows users, Writing R Path to the registry is recommended in the installation.
+For Windows users, it is recommended to have *Save version number in registry* checked in the installation so that the R extension could find the R executable automatically.

 2. Install [`languageserver`](https://github.com/REditorSupport/languageserver) in R.